Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- The Bears' signature win this season came against the Texas Longhorns, a squad ranked inside the AP's Top 25 (No. 10).
-The Bears secured the 85-79 win on the road on December 30.
+- In their signature win of the season, the Bears beat the No. 10 Texas Longhorns, 85-79, on December 30.

-- The Bears have tied for the 12th-most Quadrant 1 victories in the country (two).
+- The Bears have two wins against Quadrant 1 teams, tied for the 12th-most in the country.

-- The Bears have tied for the 15th-most Quadrant 3 victories in the country (four).
+- The Bears have four wins against Quadrant 3 opponents, tied for the 15th-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!